raniramez/Cellula_2week/README.md

 # Caption + Classify App

-This app does 3 things:
+This project combines **image captioning** and **text classification** in a Streamlit app.

-1. Captions an image using BLIP (image → text).
+- Upload an image → BLIP generates a caption.
-2. Classifies text (either your own input or the generated caption) with a DistilBERT model (fine-tuned with LoRA).
-3. Saves everything to a CSV file (Data.csv) so you can view all past inputs and predictions.
+- Enter text or use the caption → DistilBERT (with optional LoRA) classifies it.
+- Results are saved automatically to **db.csv** (a log of all user inputs and predictions).
+- You can also keep a labeled dataset (**Data.csv**) for training or retraining the classifier.

 ---

+## 📂 Project Structure

+caption_classify/
+├─ imagecaption.py          # BLIP captioning
+├─ classifier.py            # DistilBERT classifier (with optional LoRA)
+├─ train_distilbert_lora.py # Fine-tune DistilBERT with LoRA
+├─ streamlit_app.py         # Streamlit UI
+├─ Data.csv                 # Training dataset (text + label)
+├─ db.csv                   # Auto-updating log of all app submissions
+├─ requirements.txt         # Dependencies
+└─ README.md

+---

-## How to Run
+## 🚀 How to Run Locally

-### Local
+Make sure you have **Python 3.10+** installed.

+Create and activate a virtual environment:

 python -m venv .venv
-source .venv/bin/activate   # Windows: .venv\Scripts\activate
+source .venv/bin/activate       # On Windows: .venv\Scripts\activate

+Install dependencies:

 pip install -r requirements.txt

+Run the app:

 streamlit run streamlit_app.py

-Open the link Streamlit gives you (http://localhost:8501).
+Open the link shown in the terminal (usually http://localhost:8501).

 ---

-### Google Colab
+## ☁️ How to Run on Google Colab

+Install the requirements:

 !pip install -r /content/caption_classify/requirements.txt

+Start the Streamlit server on port 8501:

 !pkill -f streamlit || true
 !python -m streamlit run /content/caption_classify/streamlit_app.py \
     --server.port 8501 --server.address 0.0.0.0 >/content/st_log.txt 2>&1 &

-If you want a public link, install pyngrok and connect your ngrok token.
+If you want a public link, install pyngrok and connect with your token:

+!pip install pyngrok
+from pyngrok import ngrok
+ngrok.set_auth_token("YOUR_NGROK_TOKEN")
+print("Public URL:", ngrok.connect(8501).public_url)

 ---

-## Training (Optional)
+## 🎓 Training DistilBERT with LoRA

+Use **Data.csv** as your labeled dataset (columns: `text`, `label`).

+Run:

 python train_distilbert_lora.py \
   --train_csv Data.csv \